cdmoro/word-clock/README.md

 ## Languages

-There is support for the following languages (by default, it will try to use the system language):
+There is support for 15 languages (by default, it will try to use the system language).

-- English
-- Spanish
-- French
-- Italian

 Want to implement a new language?
 Sure thing, ping me and let's talk about it!